angristan/openvpn-install/README.md

 **LOOK AT THE [WIKI](https://github.com/angristan/openvpn-install/wiki/FAQ) FOR MORE INFORMATION.
 PLEASE READ BOTH BEFORE OPENING AN ISSUE.**

+**PLEASE do net send me emails or private messages asking for help.** The only place to get help is the issues.
+Other people may be able to help and in the future, other users may also run into the same issue as you.

 **Q:** Which provider do you recommend?

 **A:** I recommend these: